junxit/us-congress-bills-115/metadata.md

 - 2017-05-04 — Introduced in House
 - 2017-05-04 — Introduced in House
 - 2017-05-04 — Referred to the House Committee on Energy and Commerce.
+- 2017-05-05 — Referred to the Subcommittee on Environment.
+- 2018-05-18 — Subcommittee Hearings Held.
+- 2018-06-27 — Forwarded by Subcommittee to Full Committee (Amended) by Voice Vote .
+- 2018-06-27 — Subcommittee Consideration and Mark-up Session Held.
+- 2018-07-12 — Committee Consideration and Mark-up Session Held.
+- 2018-07-12 — Ordered to be Reported (Amended) by Voice Vote.
+- 2018-09-07 — Placed on the Union Calendar, Calendar No. 719.
+- 2018-09-07 — Reported (Amended) by the Committee on Energy and Commerce.
+H. Rept.
+115-926.
+- 2018-09-07 — Reported (Amended) by the Committee on Energy and Commerce.
+H. Rept.
+115-926.